NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

 1. Create an Azure Active Directory B2C.
 Currently, it is not possible to create an Active Directory B2C and application through the ARM template (see `GitHub issue <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js/issues/1>`_).

    a.
-Follow the instructions in the `tutorial for creasting an Azure Active Directory B2C tenant <https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant>`_ and create a B2C tenant.
+Follow the instructions in the `tutorial for creating an Azure Active Directory B2C tenant <https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant>`_ and create a B2C tenant.

    #.
 Follow the instructions in the `tutorial for setting up a resource owner password credentials flow in Azure Active Directory B2C <https://docs.microsoft.com/en-us/azure/active-directory-b2c/add-ropc-policy?tabs=app-reg-ga&pivots=b2c-user-flow#register-an-application>`_ and register an application.
-      Make sure to:
+      Make sure to set the following parameters:

-      - set the :guilabel:`Supported account types` to :guilabel:`All users`
+      * Set the :guilabel:`Supported account types` to :guilabel:`All users`
-      - update the manifest and set
+      * Update the Azure Active Directory app manifest and allow implicit grant flow for OAuth2:

         .. code-block:: json